 2. Legal Problems:

-For the precision medicine to reach epitome efficiency, a lot of genomic data must be collected from a significant number of people from population representing each and every segmentation.
-If and when such a massive data is collected it is legally unclear who own the data.
-The government does not own the data, FDA has blocked individuals from accessing their own genetic information from companies.
+For Precision Medicine to reach peak efficiency, a lot of genomic data must be collected from a large and diverse section of the population.
+If and when such a massive amount of data is collected, it is legally unclear who owns the data.
+The government does not own the data and the FDA has blocked individuals from accessing their own genetic information from companies.
 In addition to legal issues, the collection and storage of such large amounts of data bring privacy into question.
 As a result, the implementation of such a plan would definitely be met with significant pushback.

 3. The relevance of the Information:

-According to President Obama’s plan, data from 1 million volunteers will be collected for genomic research.
-The possibility of ‘missing out’ on certain sections of the population or inadequate samples of certain disorder or even over-representation of some other type of disorder is highly likely.
+According to Former President Obama’s plan, data from 1 million volunteers will be collected for genomic research.
+The possibility of ‘missing out’ on certain sections of the population or inadequate samples of certain disorders or over-representation of other types of disorder is highly likely.

 4. Healthcare Cost:

-Ideally, precision medicine can eliminate repeated efforts, readmission and help take preventive measures against disease, ergo stopping the hemorrhage of funds in healthcare.
-But to reach this stage, it requires massive investment in infrastructure for collecting, storing and sharing of information and also security infrastructure to protect the data and other add-on expenses could prove to be a burden.
+Ideally, precision medicine can eliminate repeated efforts, readmission and help take preventive measures against disease, stopping the hemorrhage of funds in healthcare.
+But to reach this stage, it requires massive investment in infrastructure for collecting, storing, and sharing this information.Investment must also be made to security infrastructure to protect the data and other add-on expenses could prove to be a burden.

-Precision medicine is basically using new technologies and techniques to sort and identify the reasons for health and illness to treat, and prevent illness and to promote health.
-It holds great hopes but is weighed down by drawbacks.
+Precision medicine uses new technologies and techniques to sort and identify the sources for various illnesses to treat, and prevent illness.
+It holds great hopes but is hampered by the many drawbacks.

-The promise it holds are too great for these drawbacks to holding it back long, healthcare providers, government and IT professionals should work together to develop a solution to overcome these short-term disadvantages.
+The promises it holds are too great for these drawbacks to hold it back for long, and healthcare providers, government and IT professionals should work together to develop a solution to overcome these short-term disadvantages.